Saint Seiya: Dark Wing: Publication

 Written by Kenji Saitō and illustrated by Shinshū Ueda, Saint Seiya: Dark Wing started in Akita Shoten's seinen manga magazine Champion Red on December 19, 2020.
+It is set to end on November 19, 2026.
 Akita Shoten has collected its chapters into individual tankōbon volumes.
 The first volume was released on June 18, 2021.

 On March 6, 2025, Titan Comics announced that it had licensed the series for English publication, with the first volume being released on September 16, 2025.